These are sometimes known as 'quote marks.'

 Finally, they bring it back, and act as if they're doing you a big favour.

 You might say, sarcastically, "Oh, you're so kind."

 Imagine the tone of voice you would say that in.
 You don't really think they're kind, and you don't want them to think you're pleased.

 Well, that's the tone of voice that quote-marks sometimes mean.

-They're often used when the writer is a little embarrassed to be using those words - or doesn't mean them.
+Or they're used when the writer is a little embarrassed to be using those words -- or doesn't mean them.

 Writers sometimes use them when they can't be bothered to think of better words.
 The quote marks are there to say something like, 'I don't think this is the best word to use but I can't think/can't be bothered to think/don't know another.'

 This is not a good way to use quote marks.